 Healthy Alternatives For Your Favorite Indulgences

 As the warm weather descends upon the city and we pack away our winter gear, many of us are looking for quick fixes to drop those last few pounds of winter weight and look our best for spring.
-Each year, though, it’s the same story — we commit to a rigid diet and workout regimen, vowing to cut carbs and kick sugar to the curb, and things go great, for a while.
+Each year, it’s the same story — we commit to a rigid diet and workout regimen, vowing to cut carbs and kick sugar to the curb, and things go great, for a while.
 But right around that third or fourth week of a strict diet and exercise program, things get hairy.
 Friends extend invites to happy hours, there are seemingly endless birthday party invitations to field, and late nights at the office mean takeout from less-than-diet-friendly restaurants.
 One slip-up becomes two, and before we know it, that once strict diet has fallen to the wayside and we’re right back to our old habits.
-Here’s the thing about strict diets — they don’t work.
+Here’s the thing about strict diets — they usually don’t work as planned.
 Cutting out entire food groups and committing yourself to unrealistic meal plans is a sure-fire way to fail, and often, that failure can mean packing on the pounds and taking two steps backward from where we started.

 Instead of dreading that strict spring diet plan this season, why not try healthy alternatives to your favorite foods?
 By replacing a few ingredients in your favorite comfort foods, you can enjoy that same great taste with none of the guilt.
 Below, we’ve compiled a list of some of our favorite healthy alternatives to not-so-healthy foods, so you can stick to your diet and feel great for spring.